 The American Cancer Society recommends the “Slip, Slop, Slap and Wrap” policy.
 When you go out in the sun, slip on a shirt, slop on sunscreen, slap on a hat and wrap on sunglasses to protect your eyes and the sensitive skin around them.

 Exposure to the UV rays of tanning lamps is not safe.
 Tanning lamps give out UV rays, which can cause long-term skin damage and can contribute to skin cancer.
 Tanning bed use has been linked with an increased risk of melanoma, especially for people under 30.
 Most doctors and health organizations recommend not using tanning beds and sun lamps.

-See your health care provider regularly for screenings to check for early signs of skin cancer If you are local to Southern California and are in search of a primary care physician, call (800) USC-CARE (800-872-2273) or visit http://keckmedicine.org/request-an-appointment/ to schedule an appointment.
+See your health care provider regularly for screenings to check for early signs of skin cancer.
+If you’re local to Southern California and are in search of a primary care physician, call (800) USC-CARE (800-872-2273) or visit https://keckmedicine.org/request-an-appointment/ to schedule an appointment.